 “Tragedy has been ever held the gravest, moralist and most profitable of all other poems; therefore said by Aristotle to be of power, by raising pity and fear, or terror to purge the mind of those and such-like passions; that is, to temper or reduce them to just measure with a kind of delight stirred up by reading or seeing those passions well imitated.
 Not is Nature herself wanting in her own effects to make good Aristotle’s assertion, for so, in physic, things of melancholic hue and quality are used against melancholy, sour against sour, salt to remove salt humours”.Milton – Explaining Aristotle’s concept of catharsis

-After seeing the sufferings of hero, it is certain that feelings of pity and fear arousesand the spectator refuses to take such steps, which cause sufferings.
-If we see the words catharsis in this context then it reveals that Catharsis ismerely used for the purpose of teaching.
+After seeing sufferings of the hero, it is certain that feelings of pity and fear arouse and the spectator refuses to take such steps, which cause sufferings.
+If we see the word catharsis in this context then it reveals that Catharsis is merely used for the purpose of teaching.
 Of course, spectator learns something from tragedy and every tragedy has a subject, which indeed has a moral lesson.
-Perhaps Aristotle has used this word for the purpose of teaching.
-It is necessary to be remembered that Aristotle emphasized too much on the main character and said that he must be the combination of good and bad qualities.
-If the character is mixture of good and bad, the spectator, after witnessing sufferings does not dare to take such steps but if character is too good, it will be unjustified for a good man to suffer and instead of learning something, sympathies of the audience will be attached.
+Perhaps Aristotle uses this word for the purpose of teaching.
+It is necessary to remember that Aristotle emphasizes too much on the main character and says that he must be the combination of good and bad qualities.
+If the character is mixture of good and bad, the spectator, after witnessing sufferings does not dare to take such steps but if he is too good, it will be unjustified for a good man to suffer and instead of learning he will show his sympathy.
 If he is totally a bad person, then his sufferings are good because he deserves it.
 It is clear that Aristotle kept morality on his mind while defining tragedy.
-So, the word catharsis may be used for morality and teaching purposes in the “Poetics”.
+So, the word catharsis may be used for morality and for teaching purposes in the “Poetics”.